ryanmcnally93/torquay-sunday-league/README.md

 #### Unregistered User

 All the restricted pages need an identifier to load properly, so the non registered user can only see Index, Teams, Team Profile, Login and Register.
 The homepage button says register now.
+As a fan I can view the teams and players that are about to start the upcoming season.

 <!-- IMAGE -->